 New Staff Spotlight

-Brandywine: What was your deciding factor to come to Penn State Brandywine?
+Brandywine: What was your deciding factor in coming to work at Penn State Brandywine?

 Brandywine: What are some of your interests?

-Brandywine: Is there anything else you would like to add?
+Brandywine: Anything else to add?
 Anything you would like people to know about you?